 At the center of the S-CST map is the somatosensory experience of being in a body, the present moment somatic landscape that gives depth and definition to desire, repulsion, and all the complexity in between.
 This internal location of felt-sense shifts and changes, sensations surging and receding, in response to the natural and social environment.

 By utilizing Erotic Bodyfulness, a whole-body mindfulness practice, S-CST offers a model to oscillate between the microscopic lens and the wide-angle lens (between narrow focus and panoramic attention) to see the impact of being an the individual standing in the middle of ever-widening concentric circles of social interdependence.
 The more you learn your somatic landscape, and how your sexuality is interconnected with your world, the better you can understand and support your whole sexual self.

 This model does not include touch, except for consensual, non-sexual touch between members of a couple as a part of in-session experientials.

-Somatic-Concentric Sex Therapy is useful in addressing:
+Somatic-Concentric Sex Therapy for couples is useful in addressing:

 ○ Individual and couple intimacy concerns

 ○ Hyper- or hypo-desire & arousal (low or high)